 What do we DO with this now?

 When I see the word “log” I immediately think “syslog”.
-I’m a big fan of central syslog data collection, and have been fiddling with a PERL script to post-process the data for years.
+I’m a big fan of central syslog data collection and have been fiddling with a PERL script to post-process the data for years.
 Timestamps and general formatting vary between sites.

 The simplest source of information would be to configure network devices to send to the container.
 Unfortunately, I disposed of my home lab in favor of VIRL, and then stopped using it locally because a company VM can provide a lot more RAM for bigger models.
 Since that’s remote, exporting the data back to my Mac would not be … simple.
 My goal was to explore basic Kibana log analysis, so how to avoid getting bogged down?

 I have captured syslog data from various consulting work, so why not use some of that?
-I tried some things that didn’t work out well, and gave up a couple of months back: too much time consumed.
+I tried some things that didn’t work out well and gave up a couple of months back: too much time consumed.
 Revisiting it more recently, I found the following.

 A New Feature to the Rescue!